-We asked Adam Finch, PGA first assistant golf pro at one of the state’s premier courses, Golden’s Fossil Trace Golf Club, what advice he had for first-time Colorado golfers and if it’s really true that golf balls fly farther at our lofty altitude.
+We asked Adam Finch, PGA first assistant golf pro and golf event director at one of the state’s premier courses, Golden’s Fossil Trace Golf Club, what advice he had for first-time Colorado golfers and if it’s really true that golf balls fly farther at our lofty altitude.

 What do you think makes golfing in Colorado so special?

 Golf in Colorado is special because of the variety of golf courses that are offered.
 We have courses that remind me of the Midwest parkland-style course with tree-lined fairways and undulating greens.
 We have courses that play desert-style, with mounds, native areas and firm playing conditions.
 We also have the beauty of mountain golf that attracts players from all over the U.S. The variety doesn’t get much better than that.

 How did your golf career lead you to Colorado and Fossil Trace?

 My golf career began in Minnesota at both resort and private facilities.
 Due to the harsh Minnesota winters, my golf pro friends and I would load up our cars and head to Florida every winter to work at various clubs there.
 After three years of that routine, I grew tired of loading up the car each year and began exploring options for better climates.
 By sheer luck, or perhaps divine intervention, the position I had been looking for opened at Fossil Trace Golf Club, and I’ve been here since 2006.